-Strategic communications plans must be aligned with the overall goals of the organization.
+A key point to note is that, strategic communications plans must be aligned with the overall operational excellence goal of the organization.
 The purpose of communication is to influence the attitudes and behaviors of employees.
 To be effective, the communication program must be focused on achieving the key goals of the business.
 Benchmarking the current communications program and executing iterative process improvement regularly, is a good way to grow communication effectiveness over time.

 Disclaimer- Suggestions given here are for educational purpose and not advice.
 Please follow applicable privacy laws and code of conduct best practices recommended by your workplace.

 - Up to speed with workflow- How to choose business process improvement methodology for your organization and measure the positive change.